benchmark-urbanism/vue-mapbox-feature/docs/README.md

     default: true
   },
   // whether to pulse the object (dynamic)
-  // does not apply to heatmaps
+  // does not apply to heatmaps or fill-extrusions
   pulse: {
     type: Boolean,
     default: false